-The Nova Scotia Karate Association, after reviewing the objectives of Long Term Athlete Development, struck a committee to look into ways of improving the competition experience for those athletes under the age of 12 years.
+KNS, after reviewing the objectives of Long Term Athlete Development, struck a committee to look into ways of improving the competition experience for those athletes under the age of 12 years.
 The Value Added Committee was created to look at ways to make tournaments more fun and skill based for those athletes less than 12 years of age.
 As a result of the work of the Value Added Committee a new component was added to our Nova Scotia tournaments- the Skills Challenge!
 Competitors under 12 years can participate (free of charge) in the Skills Challenge, which consist of 5 different challenges.
 These challenges change at each tournament.
 The results of the challenges are recorded for the athletes and once they complete all challenges they receive a ribbon for participation.
 The members of the Nova Scotia Karate Team run the Skills Challenge; this helps to give our young athletes exposure to our team members.

 As KNS receives more information from KC’s LTAD Committee, we will continue to look at ways to make our competition environment more compatible with the concepts contained in Karate’s LTAD.

 #CoachToolKit: Teaching values through sport

 “A coach is more than an expert of their sport, they are educators and mentors.”